Selena Gomez: is it crackling between her and Chris Evans?

 There is no question for many fans that actress Selena Gomez (29) and “Captain America” actor Chris Evans (40) would be an absolute dream couple.
 Now there are indications that this wish could actually become a reality.

-The trigger for the speculation is the tip of Twitter users who discovered that Chris Evans recently followed the ex-girlfriend of singer Justin Bieber (27) on Instagram.
+The trigger for the speculation is the tip from Twitter users who discovered that Chris Evans recently followed the ex-girlfriend of singer Justin Bieber (27) on Instagram.

 Fans of Selena Gomez and Chris Evans are puzzled